andkon/andkon.github.io/_posts/2020-08-13-deal-fishing.md

     if (player.state === "fishing") {
       // The player is currently fishing
       if (pond.anims.getCurrentKey() === "pondBite") {
-        // there's a catchable fish!
+        // they pressed space while there was a fish biting
+        // successful catch!
         // first, create a fish object
         fish = this.physics.add.sprite(pond.getCenter().x, pond.getCenter().y, 'fishA', 4).setOrigin(0.5, 0.5).setScale(3).refreshBody();
-        // then animate it up to the top of the player's body var tween = this.tweens.add({
+        // then animate it up to the top of the player's head var tween = this.tweens.add({
           targets: fish,
           x: player.getTopCenter().x,